github/docs/content/organizations/managing-access-to-your-organizations-repositories/converting-an-organization-member-to-an-outside-collaborator.md

 - @mention any visible team
 - Be a team maintainer

-For more information, see "[Roles for an organization](/organizations/managing-peoples-access-to-your-organization-with-roles/roles-for-an-organization)."
+For more information, see "[Roles in an organization](/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization)."

 We recommend reviewing the organization member's access to repositories to ensure their access is as you expect.
 For more information, see "[Managing an individual's access to an organization repository](/articles/managing-an-individual-s-access-to-an-organization-repository)."